ankittchouhan/TestRepo/GitHubNotes.md

 ### 4. **Pull Requests**
 - A pull request allows you to propose changes to a repository.
-- Collaborators can review, discuss, and approve changes before merging them into the main branch.

 ### 5. **Issues**
 - Issues are used to track bugs, enhancements, or tasks.